Best practice guide for Twitter

 Should we use hashtags?

 Yes!
 Hashtags are a way of grouping tweets around a topic.
 They are searchable, so are a good way of getting your message in front of more people as well as for getting involved in conversations.
+You can read all the hashtag best practices here.
 There are a few ways to use them:

 Create your own hashtag for an event, conference or campaign: